Your questions answered

 Will Seamless make clothes more expensive?

 Seamless will be funded by a levy on every item of clothing placed on the market in Australia, which will be paid by clothing brands and retailers who become members of the scheme.
-From 1 July 2024, this levy will be 4 cents per garment.
+From 1 July 2024, this levy will be 4 cents per garment, and 3 cents for every garment that meets the eco-modulation criteria.

-While there are currently no plans to pass the levy on to consumers, even if all participants did so, the average Australian who buys 56 items of clothing a year would pay just $2.24 in total in one year.
+There are currently no plans to pass the levy on to consumers.
+Even if all participants did so, the number of garments placed on the Australian market each year is equivalent to 56 items for every Australian.
+So based on this figure, every Australian would pay just $2.24 in total in one year.

 What makes this scheme different from other schemes such as Redcycle?